Emilio Heydrich: Industry

 In 1923, he founded the company Colores Hispania S.A. for the supplies of painting products.
 1927 he began to produce his own chemical products and supplies and, for which he created his new factory halls in Poblenou in Barcelona.

 Like most of the factories in Barcelona, his company was confiscated by his workers during the Spanish Civil War, nevertheless he forgave the workers after the war, and continued the company with the same employees until his death in 1947.
 The company existed until 2000.
 The factory area with the historical facades was purchased in 1960 by the textile company Miro, and is under historic protection by the Catalan Government.

 Historical buildings

 His factory of Colores Hispania SA in Calle Pere lV, number 482, in Poblenou, Barcelona, is a perfect example of industrial architecture of the early 20th century.
 Architect Josep Graner succeeded in giving the facade a particularly worthy character.
 It still exists today and is declared a historical place of interest.

 Emilio Heydrich y Martínez lived in Calle Iradier, in the district Sarrià-Sant Gervasi, Barcelona.
 His is one of the first buildings of the architect Joaquim Lloret i Homs, who built several palaces in this district, but was mainly known for the rationalistic building of the Barraquer Ophthalmology Center in Barcelona (1934–1939).
 Heydrich's house, La Torre de San Fernando, is one of the important classicist palaces in the neighborhood of Sarria-Gervasi.
-Since 1960 it hosts the District Police Station, the Comisaria de los Mossos de Escuadra.
+Since 1960 it hosts the District Police Station, the Comisaria de los Mossos de Escuadra, after being sold by its last owners, his grandchilds Bernhard R. and Robert D. Garbade.